-Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also come from gas stations, urban storm water run-off, and septic systems.
+Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also come from gas

 Addition Information: In order to ensure that tap water is safe to drink, EPA prescribes regulation which limits the amount of certain contaminants in water provided by public water systems.
 We treat our water according to EPA's regulations.
-Food and Drug Administration regulations establish limits for contaminants in bottled water, which must
+Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

-Water Quality Data: The following tables list all of the drinking water contaminants which are detected during the 2019 calendar year.
+Water Quality Data: The following tables list all of the drinking water contaminants which are detected during the 2020 calendar year.
 The presence of these contaminants does not necessarily indicate the water poses a health risk.
-Unless noted, the data presented in this table is from the testing done January 1- December 31, 2019.
+Unless noted, the data presented in this table is from the testing done January 1- December 31, 2020.
 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
 The bottom line is that the water that is provided to you is safe.